OasisLMF/OpenDataTransform/docs/src/index.rst

 with OASIS leading development of the framework in partnership with model vendors and users.
 The project is conducted under the IDF RMSG
 Interoperabilty Technical Working Group (ITWG) whose members, drawn from over 30 organisations, have collaborated in the vision and design of this framework.

-The Open Exposure Data Transformation provides an open-source, free, and model-agnostic exposure tranformation framework to improve efficiency and transparency of exposure transformations in the insurance market.
+The Open Exposure Data Transformation provides an open-source, free, and model-agnostic exposure transformation framework to improve efficiency and transparency of exposure transformations in the insurance market.